kartheekDogga/kartheekDogga/AWS-cloud-practioner/Module-2-IAM/module-2-IAM-policies.md

 ### Policy types

 The following policy types, listed in order of usage-frequency, are available for use in AWS.

+> Vocabulary: **Principal** - An entity in AWS that is allowed or denied access to a resource.
+Principals can be in the same account as the resource or in other accounts.

 - **Identity-based policies** – Attach [managed](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#managedpolicy:~:text=be%20further%20categorized%3A-,Managed%20policies,-%E2%80%93%20Standalone%20identity%2Dbased) and [inline](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#managedpolicy:~:text=AWS%20managed%20policies.-,Inline%20policies,-%E2%80%93%20Policies%20that%20you) policies to IAM identities (users, groups to which users belong, or roles).
 Identity-based policies grant permissions to an identity.